woudc/woudc-guidebook/docs/contributor-guide-en.md

 **GAW_ID**: three-letter GAW ID as issued by GAWSIS, if available (recommended).

 #### 3.2.1.4 Instrument
 **Name**: Common name of instrument.
-For example, the Brewer spectrophotometer is called the "Brewer" wheras the Brewer-Mast ozonesonde is called the "Brewer-Mast".
+For example, the Brewer spectrophotometer is called the "Brewer" wheras the Brewer-Mast ozonesonde is called the "Brewer-Mast".
 Refer to the WOUDC website for a listing: [http://woudc.org/data/instruments](http://woudc.org/data/instruments).

 **Model**: Model ID where applicable.
 Refer to the WOUDC instrument list: [http://woudc.org/data/instruments](http://woudc.org/data/instruments)